 Loans are debt instruments recognized initially at fair value and are subsequently measured in accordance with the classification of financial assets policy provided above.
-Loans are carried at amortised cost using the effective interest method.
+Loans are carried at amortised cost using the effective interest method, which represents the gross carrying amount less allowance for credit losses.

 Interest on loans is recognized in interest income using the effective interest method.
 The estimated future cash flows used in this calculation include those determined by the contractual term of the asset and all fees that are considered to be integral to the effective interest rate.
 Also included in this amount are transaction costs and all other premiums or discounts.
 Fees that relate to activities such as originating, restructuring or renegotiating loans are deferred and recognized as Interest income over the expected term of such loans using the effective interest method.
 Where there is a reasonable expectation that a loan will be originated, commitment and standby fees are also recognized as interest income over the expected term of the resulting loans using the effective interest method.
 Otherwise, such fees are recorded as other liabilities and amortised into Other operating income over the commitment or standby period.

 Impairment losses on loans are recognized at each balance sheet date in accordance with the three-stage impairment model outlined below.